almenscorner/IntuneCD/README.md

 - Added ability to set max length of output in documentation using `-m {int_value}` in `intunecd-startdocumentation`
 - Added backup and documentation of Group Policy Configurations
 - Added retry if 503 is encountered during a graph call

-## What's new in 1.1.0
-- Bugfix for App Protection policies not being able to be created in a tenant to tenant scenario
-- Bugfix for Configuration Profiles not being able to update assignment in a tenant to tenant scenario
-- Bugfix for Windows Autopilot profiles not being able to update assignment in a tenant to tenant scenario
-- Bugfix for assignment updates where updating assignments when creating new configurations were not possible if the group does not exist

 ## Install this package
 ```python